Shopify/cli/packages/cli/README.md

                                 (example.myshopify.com, https://example.myshopify.com).
       --no-color                Disable color output.
       --password=<value>        Password generated from the Theme Access app.
-      --port=<value>            Local port to serve authentication service.
-      --stable                  Use the legacy Ruby implementation for the `theme console` command.
       --store-password=<value>  The password for storefronts with password protection.
       --url=<value>             [default: /] The url to be used as context --verbose                 Increase the verbosity of the output.